cbrnrd/rise/README.md

 Please read [CONTRIBUTING.md](https://github.com/cbrnrd/rise/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting a pull requests.

+## Coming soon
+  - rise.sh registration and 24/7 server uptime
+  - gzip file transfer
+  - actual use of the password hash for secure uploads

 ## Authors

 - **Carter Brainerd** - [Website](https://carterbrainerd.me)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/cbrnrd/rise/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the <LICENSE.md> file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cbrnrd/rise/blob/master/LICENSE) file for details